-A candidate who fails the exam on the first attempt may write it a second time.
-After a second failure, the candidate is required to complete mandatory exam remediation set by a panel of the Registration Committee (the Panel) before making a third and final attempt.
-A candidate who fails on the third attempt is not eligible to continue in the examination process without first undergoing an additional program of study in naturopathy that is accredited by the Council on Naturopathic Medical Education (CNME) or satisfying the Panel that exceptional circumstances exist that justify the candidate being excused from the requirement of completing another program of study in naturopathy.
+After a second failure, candidates are required to complete mandatory exam remediation set by a Panel of the Registration Committee (the Panel) before making a third and final attempt.
+A candidate who fails on the third attempt is not eligible to continue in the examination process without first undergoing an additional program of study in naturopathy that is accredited by the Council on Naturopathic Medical Education (CNME).